If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 - Replaceable seals.

-Believe me, you will use all of these things.
-So even if the one you buy doesn't come with extras, be sure they're available. instant pot vs. pressure cooker
+You will use all of these things!
+So even if the one you buy doesn't come with extras, be sure they're available, for when you're ready to expand your pressure cooking repertoire.

 Electric Pressure Cooker (Instant Pot) Considerations